accosmin-org/libnano/docs/build.md

 bash scripts/build.sh --suffix release --build-type Release --native --config --build --test --install --build-example
 ```

-* install system-wide the library to process JSON:
+* build the Debug build and run the unit tests in the folder ```build/libnano/debug``` with memcheck:
 ```
-bash scripts/build.sh --install-json
+bash scripts/build.sh --suffix debug --build-type Debug --config --build --memcheck
 ```

 NB: Use the ```--native``` flag when compiling for ```Release``` builds to maximize performance on a given machine.
 This is because Eigen3 uses vectorization internally for the linear algebra operations.
-Please note that the resulting binaries may not be portable across various platforms.
+Please note that the resulting binaries may not be usable on another platform.